Ersanio/snes-assembly-book/docs/math/logic.md

 |1|0|1|
 |0|0|0|

-So basically, whenever A or the ORA value’s bit is 1, the resulting bit is also 1.
+So basically, whenever A or the ORA value's bit is 1, the resulting bit is also 1.

 ## EOR
 EOR is an opcode which affects the accumulator by applying a logical exclusive OR (XOR) on all bits.